notmnp/connect-4/README.md

 # PythonConnect4

 This is a text-based Connect 4 game implemented in Python.
 It allows a human player to play against an intelligent AI opponent.
-The AI utilizes advanced algorithms to analyze the game state and make optimal moves, prioritizing winning moves while blocking the human player's three-in-a-row scenarios.
+The AI utilizes advanced algorithms to analyze the game state and make optimal moves, prioritizing winning moves while blocking the human player's two and three-in-a-row scenarios.

 ## Features: